NCAR/ccpp-framework/doc/constituents_overhaul.md

 override" pattern is real and used today, and that the framework's setter API is load-bearing.

+Note that this host-side use of the constituent API is **unconditional**:
+`cam_constituents.F90` lives in `src/physics/utils`, which is always in the build Filepath, and `src/control/cam_comp.F90` (the top-level driver), the dycore coupling layers, the analytic-IC modules and `to_be_ccppized/ccpp_const_utils.F90` all `use ccpp_constituent_prop_mod` regardless of which suite is configured.
+CAM-SIMA therefore needs the framework's constituent modules compiled even for a suite with no constituents at all — which is not something capgen can infer from metadata.
+See §4.17.

 ### 3.3 What CAM-SIMA does **not** do

 - It does not rely on auto-clone for `diag_name`.
 The scheme-side